jeffreytano/jeffreytano.github.io/_pages/JapanTrip.md

 classes: wide
 ---

+### HKExpress free ticket notes

+- prepare personal infomation
+  - Name (C & E)
+  - Tel. no.
+  - email address
+  - credit card number
+  - HKID
+  - passport number (just in case)
+- plan your flight by checking the flight with vacancy
+- set up priority of which option for fast decision
+- **Queuing system will be applied, so queue as early as possible**

 ### Go Japan in non-populated season may result in cheaper ticket, hotel fee and higher accessability, just cost you a few more annual leave quota.

 Buying JP cheap airlines ticket when return also cosiderable